ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 The data also had information on the type of labour hired for each operation, the kind of machinery used and source from which the machinery was procured.
 However, those information were ignored and instead the total cost incurred, in terms of labour and materials, for each operation was calculated from the dataset.
 The total labour cost was calculated using the per unit cost and number of units of labour hired.
 A new column `labour_cost` was created as the product of `work_hr, wage` and then aggregated across `hh_id, plot_code, season, operation` level to arrive at the total labour cost for each operation.

 On the other hand, the value of each material used for for each operation was already provided in dataset.
 This, suppposedly, numeric column had a string value "\*\*\*\*\*\*\*\*\*\*" for household `IJH14B0048`.
 This value was removed and cast as missing.
 This column was aggregated at `hh_id, plot_code, season, operation` level.

+A new `month` column was created from the `sur_mon_yr` column.
+The data was then grouped at `hh_id, month, plot_code, season, operation` and widened for further processing.

+Unique households in the data: 1238

 ### 4. Plot List and Cropping Pattern